-“Basically, what happens”, says Schniewind, “is that when we don’t get feedback from our surroundings, and no-one else does either, we stop being attentive to the dangers and thus stop applying risk reduction measures.
-What’s worse is that this risky behaviour is often rewarded due to increased successful results – combined with no accidents thanks to the continued false negative feedback), and that encourages even riskier behaviour without the person being conscious of it.
-When this scenario happens, off-piste and ski touring becomes a very dangerous activity indeed.”
+“Basically, what happens”, says Schniewind, “is that when we don’t get feedback from our surroundings, and no-one else does either, we stop being attentive to the dangers and thus stop applying risk reduction measures the way we should.
+What’s worse is that this risky behaviour is often rewarded due to increased successful results – combined with no accidents thanks to the continued false negative feedback.
+This encourages even riskier behaviour; and when this scenario happens, off-piste and ski touring becomes a very dangerous activity indeed.”

 In order to understand better why people make irrational decisions in avalanche terrain, the international avalanche safety community turned to the world of behavioural psychology for the simple reason that other professions facing the same problems had done this with positive results.
 Aviation, medicine, military, business and economics to name a few.
 It turns out that Nobel Prize winning psychologist and economist Daniel Kahneman, author of, Thinking.
 Fast and Slow, and several other books on heuristics, decision making and behavioural economics, describes the risk context of the finance sector in much the same way as we describe the avalanche risk context.

 From an article entitled, Daniel Kahneman: Four Keys to Better Decision Making by Paul McCaffrey 08 June 2018.
 In a section of Kahneman’s speech to the CFA (Chartered Financial Analyst) Institute, entitled, ‘The Perils of Intuition’, he states:

 “We trust our intuitions even when they’re wrong,”

-He goes on to say that in order to be able to develop accurate decision-making through intuition, it requires a particular kind of experience that can be developed into “real expertise”, but this type of expertise can really only be developed “in a context that gives regular feedback, that is effectively testable”.
+He goes on to say that to be able to develop accurate decision-making through intuition it requires a particular kind of experience that can be developed into “real expertise”.
+But that this type of expertise can really only be developed “in a context that gives regular feedback, that is effectively testable”.